shanjusuiyuez/Quick-instructions/README.md

 SRC is the source code

-A lib is a jar that holds a package that is already packaged
+A lib is a holds a package that is already packaged

 Thank you to all who helped with this project.